System Design Space

 Prometheus TSDB

-Storage fundamentals for metrics: local blocks, retention, compaction, and remote write.
+Storage fundamentals for metrics: local blocks, data retention, compaction, and remote write.

 Open documentation

-Time Series Databases (TSDB) are easiest to select across four axes: data model, storage engine, workload profile, and operating model.
-This chapter extends Database Selection Framework and helps you decide when a purpose-built TSDB is the right choice versus an SQL/columnar engine used as a time-series platform.
+Time Series Databases (TSDB) are chosen across four axes: data model, storage engine, workload profile, and operating model.
+A wrong pick rarely shows up at once — the cluster runs for months and only hits the storage budget or the cardinality ceiling under load.
+This chapter extends Database Selection Framework and helps you decide where a purpose-built TSDB is really needed versus where an SQL/columnar engine used as a time-series platform is the cheaper call.

 1. Data model and query language

-Native TSDB, SQL extension on top of RDBMS, TSDB layer over distributed storage, or columnar OLAP used as TSDB.
+Purpose-built TSDB, SQL extension on top of an RDBMS, a TSDB layer over distributed storage, or a columnar analytical engine.

 2. Storage design

-Append-only/LSM, time partitioning, row vs column layout, built-in compression and downsampling.
+Append-only data, LSM-style writes, time partitioning, row or column layout, built-in compression, and downsampling.

 3. Primary workload